strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 npm install
 ```

 Strapi uses `Port: 1337` by default.
-You will need to configure your `ufw firewall` to allow access to this port:
+You will need to configure your `ufw firewall` to allow access to this port, for testing and installation purposes.
+After you have installed and [configured NGINX](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04), you need to `sudo ufw deny 1337`, to close the port to outside traffic.

 ```bash
 cd ~